Claire Foy: Personal life

 Foy married actor Stephen Campbell Moore in 2014.
-They have one child.
+They have a daughter.
 They announced their separation in February 2018.

-In 2021, Foy was targeted by a stalker, who sent her more than 1,000 emails in one month and turned up at her house; the stalker, Jason Penrose, pleaded guilty in November 2022, and received a suspended sentence pending repatriation to the United States.
+In 2021, Foy was targeted by a stalker, who sent her more than 1,000 emails in one month and turned up at her house.
+The stalker pleaded guilty in November 2022, and received a suspended sentence pending repatriation to the United States.